typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 A few important points:

-- Here we can see that the SQL table has three attributes, each with their own datatype, which we can define in Graql as well.
+- Here we can see that the SQL table has three attributes, each with their own value type, which we can define in Graql as well.
 One of these attributes is a `primary key`, which we define in Graql using the `key` keyword.
 - In the SQL statement, there is also a `foreign key`, which depending on our model, we model as a related `relation` in Graql.
 We do this by connecting the `product` entity to the `assignment` relation using the role `product-assignment`.
 - In Graql, there is no concept of `null` values.
 If a concept does not have an attribute, it really does not have it.
 This is because in a graph context a null attribute is simply omitted from the graph.
 - Finally, an important point is that in the Graql model, attributes are [first-class citizens](https://en.wikipedia.org/wiki/First-class_citizen), unlike in SQL.